Shiba Inu Temperament

-This breed is very challenging to raise.
-He must always be kept on-leash, for he has a high prey drive and quick reflexes and will pursue anything that moves.
-He can outrun and outdodge any human.
+A bold, high-spirited "big dog in a small body," he must always be kept on-leash, for he has a high prey drive and quick reflexes and will pursue anything that moves.
+He can outrun and outdodge any human.... and frequently does, for he has an independent spirit.
+Shibas are true runners.

-Your fences must be secure; indeed, if the Shiba Inu is ever outdoors when unsupervised, he really should have a covered run if you want to be sure of finding him in the yard where you left him.
-Otherwise, his ingenuity and his agile jumping/climbing/digging skills may send him over or under an ordinary fence.
+Shiba Inu owners need secure fences.
+Indeed, if you plan of leaving your Shiba outdoors unsupervised, he really should have a covered run (as in chainlink all across the top) if you want to be sure of finding him in the yard where you left him.
+Otherwise, his ingenuity and agile jumping/climbing/digging skills may send him over or under an ordinary fence.
 And once he's loose, he's gone.

 Dog aggression is a common breed trait.
-Cats are iffy, and small caged pets will be stalked.
+Cats are iffy around many Shibas, and small caged pets will be stalked and probably dispatched with.

 You must stay one step ahead of the Shiba Inu, for he is both dominant and clever.
 He often tries to manipulate through intimidation and when displeased by something can emit a loud scream which may catch you (or your vet) totally unprepared.